Accordion: History

-The accordion's basic form is believed to have been invented in Berlin, in 1822, by Christian Friedrich Ludwig Buschmann, although one instrument has been recently discovered that appears to have been built earlier.
+The accordion's basic form is believed to have been invented in Berlin, in 1822, by Christian Friedrich Ludwig Buschmann, although one instrument was discovered in 2006 that appears to have been built earlier.

+The accordion is one of several European inventions of the early 19th century that use free reeds driven by a bellows.
+An instrument called accordion was first patented in 1829 by Cyrill Demian in Vienna.